-Subject areas, aspects, general disclosures and KPIs Description
+general disclosures and KPIs

-Aspect A2: Use of Resour rces General Disclosure Policies on efficient use of resources, including energy, water and other raw materials.
+· Aspect A2: Use of Resou ırces General Disclosure Policies on efficient use of resources, including energy, water and other raw materials.
 Use of Resources KPI A2.1 Direct and/or indirect energy consumption by type Energy Consumption; (e.g. electricity, gas or oil) in total (kWh in '000s) and PERFORMANCE DATA intensity (e.g. per unit of production volume, per facility).
 SUMMARY KPI A2.2 Water consumption in total and intensity (e.g. per unit Water Consumption; of production volume, per facility).
-PERFORMANCE DATA 1/DI 40 0 SUMMARY KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-OUR ENVIRONMENT; KPI A2.4 Description of whether there is any issue in sourcing Energy Consumption OUR ENVIRONMENT; 1(17)2.7 water that is fit for purpose, water efficiency target(s) Water Consumption set and steps taken to achieve them.
+PERFORMANCE DATA LADI AO O SUMMARY KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+OUR ENVIRONMENT; KPI A2.4 Description of whether there is any issue in sourcing Energy Consumption OUR ENVIRONMENT; T(171/2.7 water that is fit for purpose, water efficiency target(s) Water Consumption set and steps taken to achieve them.
 Trace: Concernption KPI A2.5 Total packaging materials used for finished products The Group does not need (in tonnes) and, if applicable, with reference to per unit to use a large quantity of produced. packaging materials.
-Aspect A3: The Environm ent and Natural Resources General Disclosure Policies on minimising the issuers' significant impact The Environment and LCDL A O d on the environment and natural resources.
-Natural Resources KPI A3.1 Description of significant impacts of activities on the The Environment and environment and natural resources and the actions taken to manage them.
-Natural Resources tator to manage trom Aspect A4: Climate Chan ge General Disclosure Policies on identification and mitigation of significant Climate Change climate-related issues which have impacted, and LCDL A 4 d those which may impact, the issuer.
-Oliver et e Ole e KPI A4.1 Description of the significant climate-related issues Climate Change which have impacted, and those which may impact, the issuer, and the actions taken to manage them. the looder, and the actions taken to manage them.
+Aspect A3: The Environm nent and Natural Resources General Disclosure Policies on minimising the issuers' significant impact The Environment and on the environment and natural resources.
+Natural Resources KPI A3.1 Description of significant impacts of activities on the The Environment and environment and natural resources and the actions Natural Resources taken to manage them.
+Aspect A4: Climate Chan nge General Disclosure Policies on identification and mitigation of significant Climate Change climate-related issues which have impacted, and those which may impact, the issuer.
+011 01 KPI A4.1 Description of the significant climate-related issues Climate Change which have impacted, and those which may impact, the issuer, and the actions taken to manage them.